woctezuma/feature-extractor/README.md

 # :pushpin: Feature Extractor

-This repository contains Python code to maps images to representation vectors, which is useful for image retrieval.
+This repository contains Python code to map images to representation vectors, which is useful for image retrieval.

 ## Usage